 "D'Bomb!" - Abraham Lincoln

-Revolution Rabbit Deluxe (RRD) started as a solo project for founder and guitarist Rev Rab, but it quickly evolved into a four-piece band from the Welsh valleys.
-Their melody-driven innovative rock has garnered excellent reviews, and frequent internet airplay.
-With several plays on BBC Radio Wales, they are hopefully poised to conquer mainstream radio.
+Revolution Rabbit Deluxe (RRD) started as a solo project but evolved into a four-piece band from Blackwood, in the heart of the South Wales valleys.
+Their brand of melody-driven innovative indie and alternative rock has been garnering excellent reviews, along with regular airplay on the internet.
+They’ve recently been played on the BBC and they are hopefully poised to conquer mainstream radio.

 Like the Monkees, RRD live in one house and in-between writing, recording and gigging, they tour the world looking for crimes to solve.
-They lost their summer jobs as archaeologists on Time Team after a drunken lunchtime argument with Tony Robinson led to an unfortunate incident with a toilet, some dynamite, and a livid, wet, red-faced, tender-assed TV host.
+They lost their summer jobs as archaeologists on Time Team after a drunken lunchtime argument with Tony Robinson led to an unfortunate incident with a toilet, some dynamite, and a livid TV host.
 To this day, Tony twitches violently when he passes a lavatory.

 RRD practice their thousand-yard stares.